berrym/lair-chat/MIGRATION_STATUS_REPORT.md

 **Date**: December 2024
 **Project**: Lair-Chat v0.6.0 Migration
-**Status**: Phase 4 Active - 63% Complete
+**Status**: Phase 4 Complete - 88% Complete

 ## Executive Summary

-The Lair-Chat legacy code migration is proceeding successfully with 26 of 41 planned steps completed (63%).
+The Lair-Chat legacy code migration is proceeding successfully with 36 of 41 planned steps completed (88%).
 We have successfully transitioned from global state patterns to a modern ConnectionManager architecture with proper encapsulation, async/await integration, and observer patterns.
-The project is currently in Phase 4 (Remove Legacy Dependencies) with core functionality fully migrated to modern patterns.
+Phase 4 (Remove Legacy Dependencies) is now complete, and the project is ready to enter Phase 5 (Final Integration and Testing).

 ## Current Architecture Status